svan0/anime_recommendation_system/README.md

 ## Where can I try it out ?
 You can try the Anime Recommendation System at this link https://anime-rec-dev.uc.r.appspot.com/ <br />
+It has recommendations for over 900K myanimelist users <br />
 When a user enters the web app, it will be asked to enter its myanimelist id
 ![Web app 1](images/web_app_1.png)
 Once that is done the app will show the user 5 random animes from the top 20 animes that we recommend for that user.
 ![Web app 2](images/web_app_2.png)

+## Generated Dataset
+The dataset can be found on Kaggle here https://www.kaggle.com/datasets/svanoo/myanimelist-dataset <br />
+The dataset contains:
+- anime information for 13,379 animes
+- user information for 1,123,284 myanimelist users
+- 214,271 interactions between anime pairs (recommended and related animes)
+- 5,048,994 interactions between user pairs (friendship)
+- 223,812,614 interactions between users and animes

 ## Architecture Design and components
 ### System design overview